This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is stasis dermatitis treated?

-- Wear pressure stockings: These tight elastic stockings help increase your circulation.
-This prevents blood from collecting in your legs.
+- Wear pressure stockings.
+These tight elastic stockings put pressure on your legs.
+This improves blood flow and prevents blood from collecting in your legs.

-- Do not scratch: Scratching can break open your skin.
+- Do not scratch your legs.
+Your skin can break open if you scratch.
 This can lead to sores or an infection.

 - You have a fever.

 - Your pain is not getting better, even with treatment.

 - You have new or worse open sores.

 - Your sores are draining pus.